Economic Optimization of Flexible Power-Intensive Industrial Processes

 We then bring the developed models and methods as software prototypes to the test and use them in applications of the project partners.

-In the first one and a half years, our scientists at the ITWM dealt intensively with the marketing on the day-ahead market.
-For this purpose, the possibility of flexible consumption was modeled mathematically as a multi-criteria optimization problem.
-Mathematical forecasts were then used to calculate optimal load schedules for the coming day.
-Here we were able to show that flexibility is economically very profitable.
-This is also true when the technical costs of a schedule at optimal market prices are included.
+In the first year and a half of the project, our scientists at Fraunhofer ITWM intensively dealt with the marketing on the day-ahead market.
+For this purpose, we modeled the possibility of flexible consumption mathematically as a multi-criteria optimization problem.
+With the help of mathematical forecasts, we calculated optimal load schedules for the coming day.
+Through this, we showed that flexibility is economically very profitable.
+This is also true if the technical costs of a schedule at optimal market prices are included.

 © Fraunhofer ITWM